 Although there are numerous website engagement metrics to monitor, one of the most useful is “pages per session.”
 Here’s what it means and how you can improve it.

-When you spend money and time attracting new people to your website, you want to give in your best to keep them coming back.
+When you spend money and time attracting new people to your website, you want to do your best to keep them coming back.

-This may include reading a few articles, purchasing a product, or signing up for a newsletter, depending on the site.
+Depending on the site, this may include reading a few articles, purchasing a product, or signing up for a newsletter.

 Tracking site engagement is critical in all of these situations.
 Pages per session are one metric that can be useful.